melaniewalsh/melaniewalsh.org/_pages/cv.md

 Conferences, Presentations, & Workshops
 ---
+“Toward a Critical Data Pedagogy: American Studies Perspectives in the Digital Humanities Classroom”, American Studies Association Conference, New Orleans, LA, November 2022

+“Online Readership and Perception of Genre Over Time,” Digital Humanities Conference, Virtual, 2022.

+“Computational Reception and Readership Studies,” The Society for the History of Authorship, Reading and Publishing (SHARP) Conference, Amsterdam, Netherlands, July 2022.

+“BERT for Humanists & Social Scientists:Applying Large Language Models to Social Media Data,” Tutorials at the 16th International AAAI Conference on Web and Social Media, Atlanta, GA, June 2021.

 “Multilingual NLP as Interface,” DARIAH Conference, September 2021.

 "Social Textworking: Books, Readers, and Online Media," SHARP, July 2021.